davidellavalle/Capital-Bikeshare/README.md

 * month,
 * weekday,
 * time,
-* wether the day is a holiday or not
+* wether the day is a holiday or not,
 * type of customers (member or casual).

 The app was then deployed using Heroku and can be found easily by clicking on this [Flask App](xxxxxxxxx)